Miss Alabama's Teen

 The Miss Alabama's Teen competition is the pageant that selects the representative for the U.S. state of Alabama in the Miss America's Teen pageant.

 Jessica Baeder of Auburn, Alabama was the first contestant from Alabama to win the national title on July 29, 2017.

-Elaina Burt of Hoover was crowned Miss Alabama's Teen on March 12, 2023 at Thompson High School in Alabaster, Alabama.
-She will compete for the title of Miss America's Teen 2024.
+Addison Shoemaker of Vestavia Hills was crowned Miss Alabama's Teen on March 9, 2025, at Thompson High School.
+She will compete for the title of Miss America's Teen in September 2025.

-In January of 2023, the official name of the pageant was changed from Miss Alabama’s Outstanding Teen, to Miss Alabama’s Teen, in accordance with the national pageant.
+In January 2023, the official name of the pageant was changed from Miss Alabama’s Outstanding Teen, to Miss Alabama’s Teen, in accordance with the national pageant.

 Results summary

 The year in parentheses indicates the year of the Miss America's Teen competition the award/placement was garnered.